siderolabs/talos/website/content/v1.0/virtualized-platforms/vmware.md

 Take note that we will also use a JSON6902 patch when creating the configs so that the control plane nodes get some special information about the VIP we chose earlier, as well as a daemonset to install vmware tools on talos nodes.

 First, download `the cp.patch` to your local machine and edit the VIP to match your chosen IP.
-You can do this by issuing `https://raw.githubusercontent.com/talos-systems/talos/master/website/content/docs/v0.14/Virtualized%20Platforms/vmware/cp.patch`.
+You can do this by issuing `https://raw.githubusercontent.com/siderolabs/talos/master/website/content/{{< version >}}/virtualized-platforms/vmware/cp.patch`.
 It's contents should look like the following:

 ```yaml